- Written by Dr.Mehmet Demircioglu

 A hair transplant moves hair.
 It does not stop the original hair loss process.

-This is one of the most painful misunderstandings I see.
+This belongs among the painful misunderstandings I see.
 A patient may restore the frontal area, feel hopeful, and then watch the native hair behind the transplanted zone continue to thin.

 When this happens, the patient may think the transplant failed.
 In reality, the transplanted hair may be growing, but the surrounding native hair has changed.

-Before booking, the clinic should discuss whether your hair loss is stable enough for surgery.
-This is especially important if you are young, thinning quickly, losing hair diffusely, or seeing weakness in areas that should normally be part of the safer donor zone.
+Before a date is reserved, the clinic should discuss whether your hair loss is stable enough for surgery.
+This matters most if you are young, thinning quickly, losing hair diffusely, or seeing miniaturization in areas that should normally be part of the safer donor zone.

-Medication decisions also need an honest conversation.
+Medication decisions also need a direct conversation.
 Finasteride, minoxidil, dutasteride, and other medical approaches are not the same for every patient.
 Some patients tolerate them well, some do not, and some should not use certain options.

-I do not like pretending that surgery is a one day cosmetic fix when the biology is still active.
-For many men, hair restoration is a long term strategy.
+Surgery should not be presented as a one-day cosmetic fix while the biology is still active.
+For many men, hair restoration is a long-term strategy.

-If the future pattern is ignored, the first result may look good while the long term plan is already weak.
+If the future pattern is ignored, the first result may look good while the long-term plan is already fragile.

 What result am I really buying when I choose the hairline or the crown?